Parallel Complex Diffusion for Scalable Time Series Generation: Continuous-time Perspective: Frequency SDEs

 \subsection{Forward SDE and Spectral Wiener Process}

-Consider the discrete transition rule $\mcX_{t+1} = \sqrt{1 - \beta_t} \mcX_t + \sqrt{\beta_t} \mcE$.
-By deriving the continuum limit where $\Delta t \to 0$ and applying the Taylor expansion to the drift and diffusion coefficients (detailed derivation in Appendix~\ref{app:derivation_SDE}), the infinitesimal evolution of the frequency state converges to the following It\^o SDE:
+Consider the discrete transition rule $\mcX_{t} = \sqrt{1 - \beta_t} \mcX_{t-1} + \sqrt{\beta_t} \mcE$.
+By taking the continuum limit $\Delta t \to 0$ and applying a Taylor expansion to the drift and diffusion coefficients (detailed derivations in Appendix~\ref{app:derivation_SDE}), the infinitesimal evolution of the frequency state converges to the following It\^o SDE:

-where $\mbf(\cdot)$ and $\mbg(\cdot)$ denote the drift and diffusion coefficient vectors of a Variance Preserving (VP) SDE.
-The stochasticity is driven by the defined Spectral Wiener Process $\mcW$.
+where $\mbf(\cdot)$ and $\mbg(\cdot)$ denote the drift and diffusion coefficients of a Variance Preserving (VP) SDE.
+The stochasticity of continuous-time PaCoDi is driven by newly defined \textit{Spectral Wiener Process} $\mcW$.